 - A good choice for allergy sufferers – hypoallergenic

-- Large variety of grain patterns, stains and finishes to choose from
+- A large variety of grain patterns, stains, and finishes to choose from

 - Selections between wide planks, thin planks and some in-between